 Penal Code 404.6 PC is a U.S. misdemeanor in California law Conviction can trigger up to one year of county jail, and a fine of up to $1000.00.
 4 However, a judge may grant probation with little or no jail time.
 Probation will require that the defendant stay out of trouble, or risk getting violated and sent to jail for up to the maximum term.

 Inciting a jail or prison riot (where someone suffers serious bodily injury) makes the punishment wobbler, meaning it can be filed as either a misdemeanor or a felony in California law.5 As a felony, it carries up to three years in California state prison.

 When police make arrests at a mob scene or unruly gathering, a number of charges may get filed, in addition to rioting.
 Some of the other typical charges include:

 Participation in a Riot

-Codified in California Penal Code 404 and 405, participating in a riot is where two or more people act together to
+Codified in California Penal Code 404, participating in a riot is where two or more people act together to

 - commit acts of violence